freerange/site/soups/weeknotes/week-405.snip.markdown

   * Wrote 2 old week note blog posts.
 This was much easier having done it together.
 And more enjoyable.
   * Lunch at pieminster.
 Chat about higher level aims and goals.
 Agreed to a weekly planning meeting to agree what we're going to work on.
 Otherwise we can end up working on things that we think are useful.
 That work might come from a good place but might not fit with higher level goals.
 Reminded us that we've tried to come up with higher level company goals in the past.
 Is it really useful?
 I don't know.
   * Went through some of our project ideas this afternoon.
 Hopefully we'll make this a more regular task.

+## Fri
+  * Chris
+    * Made some additions to the list of projects on our website - want it to feel more relevant

 :name: week-405
 :updated_at: 2016-10-18 10:45:48.474297000 +01:00